kamisou/kamisou.github.io/README.md

-I am not associated with Vestaboard and this code is AI generated.
+I am not associated with Vestaboard, Destiny LLC and this code is AI generated.